If you have a question that isn’t answered here, please contact us on 020 7232 3010 or email [email protected]

 How long does the coffee keep for?

 We recommend using the coffee as soon as you can to get the most flavour from it, especially if it is ground.
 If your coffee has been bought online or from one of our wholesale customers you will see a best before date on the pack.
 The best before date will be two months from the date the coffee was despatched from our roastery.

 How much coffee should I use for my brew method?

 As much as you need to enjoy your coffee.
 There is a lot of information available online on how best to make coffee in a variety of different brew methods.
 We recommend you try for yourself and come up with an amount that you enjoy.
-In our shops we use 25g for a filter coffee and between 19 and 21g for espresso.
+In our shops we use 22g for a filter coffee and between 19 and 21g for espresso.